Loss Functions for Discrete Contextual Pricing with Observational Data: Experiments

 \section{Experiments}

-We evaluate the algorithms for both loss function evaluation and optimization.
-For loss function evaluation, we aim to get the most accurate estimate of the revenue for a future policy based only on existing observational data.
-In loss function optimization, we aim to prescribe the policy which generates the highest expected revenue.
+We first compare the algorithms in terms of loss function evaluation accuracy.
+For this task, the objective is to get the most accurate estimate of the revenue for a future policy based only on existing observational data.
+To achieve this, we measure the mean square error (MSE) between the estimated loss and the true loss of a given policy.
+In addition, we evaluate the algorithms on loss function optimization, where the goal is to prescribe the policy that generates the highest expected revenue.
+For this task, we report the final reward corresponding to the optimized policy.